jonathanatuscpsu/test12/index.md

 # Stat 581
-Keon Kim, Agnes Ge and Zhaohu(Jonathan) Fan
+Zhaohu(Jonathan) Fan
 February 16, 2017

-# Project 1
+# Project 1  with Keon Kim and Agnes Ge
 ## Background

 - Public schools, K-12, aggregated in terms of 500 districts and 27 counties in Pennsylvania, respectively.